eucalyptus/eustatus/README.md

 use reemon for read only access to history db eemon to write access to historydb

-allow the access to ports you have used for your security group for example like this:
+Playbook will create security group and allow the access to ports 80,22,8443,ping by default

-euca-authorize -P icmp -t -1:-1 -s 0.0.0.0/0 cloudhistdw

-euca-authorize -P tcp -p 8443 -s 0.0.0.0/0 cloudhistdw

-euca-authorize -P tcp -p 22 -s 0.0.0.0/0 cloudhistdw

-euca-authorize -P tcp -p 80 -s 0.0.0.0/0 cloudhistdw

 Use
 ---